 Throughout the program, students learn to assist children in all areas of growth and development.

-Theory courses for the ELCC program offer the option of either face-to-face or video/online delivery.
+Theory courses for the EL program offer the option of either face-to-face or video/online delivery.

-The ELCC diploma program may be pursued on a full- or part-time basis and consists of 24 courses, including English, four practicum placements and three electives for a total of 66 credits.
+The EL diploma program may be pursued on a full- or part-time basis.
+It consists of 24 courses, including English, four practicum placements and three electives for a total of 66 credits.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.